ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### 2. The form isn't resetted by default

 Resetting the form is disabled as default to avoid accidental data loss.
 It's not always wanted as well, for example in backend interfaces, where the form data should be kept after updating.

 It's easy to enable though, read further down at the `resetForm` option for details.
-For custom resets, you can use the [reset](/api#superform-return-type) method returned from `superForm`.

 ### 3. A tainted form warning is added